Osteopath for Horses

 Follow Up Consultation

-£80After initial consultation, follow up consultations will be tailored to the individual needs of the horse and rider.
+£90After the initial consultation, follow up visits will be tailored to the individual needs of the horse and rider, and may last around 45 to 60 minutes.

 -